raj7desai/BranchingInGit/README.md

 I am just trying to fix this
-Hey!
-I am a shithole so I deleted all of the .
-Will this give me a conflict?
+All of this makes no sense
 Readme